YottaDB/YDBDoc/ProgGuide/ioproc.rst

      for i=1:1  quit:'$data(piperr(i))  write ?4,"stderr:",piperr(i),!
      quit
    ; Example of trapping an error and retrying the operation as necessary.
-Error conditions ; used are EPIPE, aka "Broken pipe" or ENO32, and EAGAIN, aka ENO11. retry
+Error conditions ; used are EPIPE ("Broken pipe" or ENO32) and EAGAIN ("Resource temporarily unavailable" or ENO11). retry
      set $etrap="use $p zshow ""*"" zhalt 99"
      set pipe="pipe"